 The University of North Carolina is committed to the success of military-affiliated students.1 This policy, and its associated regulations and guidelines, provide a framework for the constituent institutions of the University of North Carolina to develop and maintain a comprehensive network of services for military-affiliated students seeking to meet their educational goals.
-The President shall establish regulations to implement the requirements of these policies and to promote the general welfare of service members, veterans, spouses, and dependent family members at the constituent institutions.
+The president shall establish regulations to implement the requirements of these policies and to promote the general welfare of service members, veterans, spouses, and dependent family members at the constituent institutions.

-A. Admission of Active Duty Service Members and Veterans
+I. Admission of Active Duty Service Members and Veterans

-The University of North Carolina and its constituent institutions are committed to equality of opportunity.
+A. The University of North Carolina and its constituent institutions are committed to equality of opportunity.
 The University administers nondiscriminatory admissions policies by fairly evaluating the records of applicants.

-For purposes of undergraduate admission to any constituent institution of The University of North Carolina, any individual having completed a minimum of two years of cumulative active duty service in the United States Armed Forces who otherwise meet the criteria for a transfer student will be considered a transfer student in the admissions process pursuant to 700.1.1.1[R], Special Consideration 3, with the branch of service functioning as the institution of transfer.
+B. For purposes of undergraduate admission to any constituent institution of the University of North Carolina, any individual having completed a minimum of three years of cumulative active duty service in the United States Armed Forces who otherwise meet the criteria for a transfer student will be considered a transfer student in the admissions process pursuant to 700.1.1.2[R], with the branch of service functioning as the institution of transfer.
 If discharged from active duty, the veteran must have received an Administrative Discharge.
 This policy shall not apply to veterans receiving a "Bad Conduct or Dishonorable Discharge."

-Under conditions set forth by the President in regulations associated with this policy, applicants in this profile may be offered special consideration with regard to the minimum admissions and minimum course requirements for transfer students.
+C. Under conditions set forth by the president in regulations associated with this policy, applicants in this profile may be offered special consideration with regard to the minimum admissions and minimum course requirements for transfer students.

-Nothing in this policy guarantees admission for students who do not meet institutional academic standards for admission.
+D. Nothing in this policy guarantees admission for students who do not meet institutional academic standards for admission.
 Constituent institutions retain sole authority for admissions determinations.

-B. Military-Affiliated Student Data
+II.
+Military-Affiliated Student Data

-The President shall establish appropriate and uniform data collection procedures to enable the constituent institutions to identify and track the academic progress of service members, veterans, spouses, and dependent family members for the purposes of evaluating and reporting retention, graduation and the length of time to degree.
+The president shall establish appropriate and uniform data collection procedures to enable the constituent institutions to identify and track the academic progress of service members, veterans, spouses, and dependent family members for the purposes of evaluating and reporting retention, graduation and the length of time to degree.

-C. Residency Status of Military-Affiliated Students
+III.
+Residency Status of Military-Affiliated Students

 North Carolina created and maintains its public institutions of higher education primarily for the benefit of the residents of North Carolina, and its institutions are generously supported by the General Assembly and the public.
-Active duty personnel in the United States Armed Forces, and their spouses, dependent children and dependent relatives and members of the North Carolina National Guard may be eligible for in-state tuition under the conditions established by General Statutes of the state of North Carolina and enacted by regulations in the North Carolina State Residence Classification Manual and in association with this policy.
+Military-affiliated students may be eligible for in-state tuition under the conditions established by General Statutes of the state of North Carolina and enacted by regulations in the North Carolina State Residence Classification Manual and in association with this policy.